0161 439 2711 72 Waterloo Road

 * * * * *

 We hope that you are all keeping as fit as possible, please let us know of any members who may be poorly, that we may not have heard about.
-Have a good Summer and best wishes to everybody.
+Best wishes to everybody, see you soon.

 * * * * *